Malaga Catedral is Also Known as La Manquita or The One Armed Womn:

 There are a number of fine paintings as well by masters of the Spanish Baroque, such as Alonso Cano and Claudio Coello.
 They are hung throughout the thirteen chapels, each of which is unique and dedicated to a different saint or holy event.

 During the hot summers of Andalusia the sun’s rays are at least partly appreciated for the effect they produce through the stained glass windows.
 They’re of a more recent vintage, having begun in the 19th century and finished in the 1960s.
-Illuminating the interior with a profusion of color, the result produces a kind of visual hush over the crowd.Hopefully these tips have been helpful.
-What do you think?
+Illuminating the interior with a profusion of color, the result produces a kind of visual hush over the crowd.What's your next move, after having read this post?